-If you’re just starting out selling art and designs on Print on Demand websites it can be overwhelming!
+If you’re just starting out selling your art on Print on Demand websites it can be overwhelming!
 How do you decide what kinds of designs to make?
-How can you optimize your artwork for all the different Print on Demand sites?
+How can you optimize your artwork for all of the different Print on Demand sites?

 Below I’ve compiled a list of tips to make it easier for you.
-I’ve been selling my art through Print on Demand websites for over 4 years now, and I’ve learned a few things in that time.
-I use Photoshop and Illustrator mainly, but these tips can work with whatever software you use.
+I’ve been selling my art through Print on Demand websites for over 8 years now, and I’ve learned a few things in that time.
+I use Photoshop and Procreate mainly, but these tips can work with whatever apps you use.

 - Research trends.
 Use Pinterest or a search engine to see what kind of art is currently trending, then use this for inspiration to create something in your own style.